machinateur/android-chrome-tab-transfer/README.md

 errors or at least confusion.
 Thus, the possibility was introduced to get the error message and code of whatever occurred during downloading the tabs from the device.
 Since that information is rather technical and will only be needed in certain cases, it is only displayed when the download request fails and the command is run in debug mode.

+The output of the curl request will also be set to verbose and print directly to `STDOUT`.

 To run the command with debug verbosity, append `-vvv` to the end of the command: